 Customize style colors and fonts

 Customize the style colors and fonts.
-This provides a simpler way to customize colors than editing the style for the entire project.
+This provides a simpler way to customize a web theme's colors for the entire project.

-This property works with Sass styles (e.g. iOS7, AndroidDark, AndroidLight, Alpha), which use SASS variables to define the colors and fonts used in the stylesheet.
+This property works with Sass styles (e.g. iOS7, AndroidDark, AndroidLight, Alpha, and Alpha-based Web Themes), which use Sass variables to define the colors and fonts used in the Web Theme.

-For a explanation of this property watch this video, 'Adjusting Colors and Fonts in a Stylesheet', or follow the guide below.
+For a explanation of Customize style colors and fonts, follow the guide below.

 In order to change the font for all of the components using this style, simply type the name of the font you want to use next to the 'Family' textbox.